Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Homomorphic Encryption and Distance-based Distributed Formation Control with Estimator

 \subsection{Distance-based Distributed Formation Control}

 For the distributed formation control, we consider the use of well-known distance-based gradient control with estimators as presented in \cite{de2016distributed}.
 We consider a formation of $n$ mobile robots that move on a plane, e.g., they operates in a 2-dimensional space.
-For any given matrix $A$, we denote $\bar{A} = A\otimes I_2$.